Xanax is a common trade name for Alprazolam – A short-acting benzodiazepine medically used in managing anxiety disorders.

-Once physical dependence to Xanax has occurred, withdrawal is often a complex matter with many side effects of withdrawal presenting.
+Once physical dependence has occurred, withdrawal is often a complex matter with many side effects of withdrawal presenting.

-Where an addiction or dependence to Xanax is identified, it is recommended that you DO NOT suddenly stop taking the medication.
-This can result in acute alprazolam withdrawal syndrome and ultimately, death.
+Where an addiction or dependence is identified, it is recommended that you DO NOT suddenly stop taking the medication.
+This can result in acute alprazolam withdrawal syndrome and ultimately death.

-Abuse, addiction and dependence to any drug requires appropriate medical and therapeutic treatment.
-Xanax addiction is a life-threatening illness that requires professional addiction treatment in order to recover.
+Abuse, addiction and dependence on any drug require appropriate medical and therapeutic treatment.
+Xanax addiction is a life-threatening illness that requires professional addiction treatment to recover.

-If you have obtained (Alprazolam) Xanax in the UK, chances are you will have either purchased it from a private doctor, from a Xanax website online, from a street dealer or have been given it by a friend or family member.
+If you have obtained Xanax in the UK, chances are you will have either purchased it from a private doctor, from a street dealer or have been given it by a friend or family member.

 Xanax has some very worrying side effects that you need to be aware of before considering taking this drug.
-Counterfeit Xanax is notably unpredictable and has side effects that can be life-threatening.
-Its effects cannot be predicted as the counterfeit drug could literally contain anything.
+Fake Xanax is particularly unpredictable and has side effects that can cause death.
+Its effects cannot be predicted, as the counterfeit drug could literally contain anything.